 The LEAF Project cultivates youth leaders from diverse backgrounds through meaningful work in the food system.
 They operate a three-acre vegetable farm in rural Central Pennsylvania.

 Grow Pittsburgh’s Urban Farmers in Training Program provides local teens with the opportunity to gain summer employment while learning about the value of growing and eating healthy food.
-They operate on Braddock Farms, an urban vegetable farm with plots totaling up to a little over one acre and set against the backdrop of the borough’s last remaining steel mill.
+Grow Pittsburgh also offers a pre-apprenticeship track to adult beginning farmers they work with.

 The following organizations are hosting Diversified Vegetable Pre-Apprenticeship programs.

 Interested in administering Diversified Vegetable Pre-Apprenticeship through your organization?
-Contact Dan Dalton at firstname.lastname@example.org or 814.349.9856 x710.
+Contact Lisa Miskelly at firstname.lastname@example.org or 814.349.9856 x725.